kayandrewj/aux/README.md

   Efficient interaction with the database is essential to growing AUX into a richer web app.
 Information rendered by AUX components is rarely pulled from a single table.
 To fetch just the data I needed from all the tables I had using one ajax query, I implemented succinct jbuildersMuch of that work fell on jbuilder, but I discovered I could lighten the load by re-using data I had already rendered.
 Modularizing React components to use this style of database queries led to functional development styles within React components.

+### Interface

+  AUX is designed closely after bandcamp, focused on intuitive and visually pleasing placement of components.
+Some components were left out; the alternative sign-in modal and the altered color scheme on some of the nav bars.

+ ### Expansion

+  Current priorities for AUX are database migration, genre implementation, and better search.
+Back burner plans include social integration and algorithmic listening suggestions.